Understanding Sexual Assault Lawsuits in Ontario: Rights, Process, and Support

 Evidence plays a critical role in sexual assault lawsuits.
 This can include medical records, therapy notes, witness statements, emails, text messages, or any documentation that supports the survivor’s account.

-However, it is important to note that a lack of physical evidence does not prevent a claim from succeeding.
+However, it is important to note that the absence of physical evidence does not preclude a claim from succeeding.
 Courts understand that sexual assault often occurs in private and that survivors may not have immediate access to documentation.

 The credibility of the survivor’s testimony can be a key factor in determining the outcome.